Candidate of Sciences: Procedure for attaining the degree

 The dissertation is presented (defended) before a committee called the Dissertation Council, which is accredited at the educational or scientific institution.
 The Council consists of about 20 members who are the leading specialists (including the academicians) in the field of the dissertation who have been selected and empowered to serve in this capacity.
 The summary of the dissertation must be published before the public defense in the form of autoreferat, about 150–200 copies distributed to major research organizations and libraries.
 The seeker of the degree must have an official research supervisor.
 The dissertation must be delivered together with official references of several reviewers, called "opponents".
 In a procedure called the Defense of the Dissertation, the dissertation is summarized before the commission, followed by speeches from the opponents or the reading of their references.
 The aspirant then replies to the opponents' comments and answers the Council members' questions.

 If the defense is successful (approved by a 2/3 majority in secret ballot voting by the members of the council), the dissertation and approval are submitted to the central statewide board called the Higher Attestation Commission (Vysshaya attestatsionnaya komissiya (VAK)), or to a similar authority in other applicable countries, which must confirm the degree.
 However, since the 2010s, the dissertation councils accredited at some world-renowned educational programs like those at Moscow and St. Petersburg State universities, as well as top-level research centers, are exempt from the requirement to send defended dissertations to the VAK for confirmation.
 As of 2021, there were 29 such exempt organizations (full list).

 Variations

 Former Czechoslovakia

-In Czechoslovakia, the Candidate and Doctor of Sciences (Kandidát věd, Kandidát vied) degrees were modeled precisely after the Soviet system through Law 60/1953, passed in 1953.
+In Czechoslovakia, the Candidate of Sciences (kandidát věd, kandidát vied) and Doctor of Sciences (doktor věd, doktor vied) degrees were modeled precisely after the Soviet system through Law 60/1953, passed in 1953.
 Requirements to attain the degree were thus the same as in the USSR.
 Since all Czechoslovak top academic research institutions were dissolved after the Communist Putsch in 1948, the supreme academic authority was the Czechoslovak Academy of Sciences, newly established in 1953.
 The degree could also be awarded by the Slovak Academy of Sciences and universities.

 The abbreviation of the degree is CSc. (candidatus scientiarum), added behind the bearer's name after a comma.

 There have been other academic degrees in Czechoslovakia and its successional states that incorporate the "Dr." abbreviation, e.g.: